 Sen is an economist by training but his conviction that democratic institutions play a fundamental role in making a difference in people’s lives makes him a worthy recipient of this highly esteemed Prize in Political Science.
 His notable scholarly works include Poverty and Famines (1981) where he explores the link between famine and lack of democracy and highlights the crucial role democracy plays in alievating extreme poverty.
 In Development as Freedom (1999), he argues that political, social and economic freedoms are both the means and the ends of development.
 He sees development not only in one’s material wellbeing but also one’s ability to make free choices and act independently on them.
 In his 2009 book, The Idea of Justice, Sen addresses questions of how justice may be increased or how injustices may be removed, rather than offering resolutions of questions about the nature of perfect justice.
 Sen’s contribution spans the fields of political economy, social choice theory, public health, political philosophy, as well as the sub-discipline of development studies.

 The 2017 Prize will be awarded at a traditional ceremony which will take place in Uppsala on September 30, 2017.
 The ceremony will be accompanied by Prize winner lecture open to the wide public.
-More information on how to secure a free ticket to this event will be posted on this page.
+More information about public lectures and other activities related to this year’s Skytte prize award can be found here.

 Click here to access the official Prize award announcement article penned by the chairperson of the Skytte Prize Committee, Li Bennich-Björkman, and featured in the Swedish daily newspaper, Svenska Dagbladet.
 An English translation of the article can be found here.

 To read the official press release issued by Uppsala University, click here for an English version and here for the Swedish one.